Devil May Cry: Comics and manga

 Three issues of a comic adaptation of the first game were published by the Canadian Dreamwave Productions in 2004, but the series was left unfinished when the company went bankrupt the following year.
 On July 25, 2008, WildStorm (a DC Comics imprint) and Capcom announced that they would collaborate on a Devil May Cry comic-book series.
 Details about the series were planned to be announced at a later date, but no new information has been provided.

 Two volumes of a planned three-part Devil May Cry 3 manga series have been published in Japan and the United States.
 Set a year before the events of Devil May Cry 3, the manga describes how the characters come to be at the beginning of the game.

 On March 7, 2019, Capcom announced that a tie-in manga entitled Devil May Cry 5 Visions of V would be serialized on the Japanese manga-hosting site Line Manga (LINE マンガ).
 The manga's prologue was published before the serialization began.
 Illustrated by Tomio Ogata, the manga (only available in Japan) would update every other Sunday beginning on April 27.

 Animation

+Anime

 An anime series, Devil May Cry: The Animated Series, premiered on Japan's Wowow TV network on June 12, 2007.
 The 12-episode series, produced by Madhouse, was directed by Shin Itagaki.
 Bingo Morihashi, a writer of the third and fourth games, was one of its writers.

+Animated series

-In November 2018, Adi Shankar announced that he had acquired the rights to produce a Devil May Cry anime series for Netflix.
+In November 2018, Adi Shankar announced that he had acquired the rights to produce a Devil May Cry animated series for Netflix.
 Shankar, who has been completing a similar animated series for Konami's Castlevania franchise, said that he considered both series part of a shared "Bootleg Multiverse".

 In November 2021, Shankar revealed that the show's first season will have 8 episodes.
-He also have plans for a connected “multi-season arc”, like what he did with Castlevania, and that fan-favorite characters will make their debut throughout the series.
+He also have plans for a connected "multi-season arc", like what he did with Castlevania, and that fan-favorite characters will make their debut throughout the series.
+In September 2024, Netflix announced that the series would premiere in April 2025.
+The show was premiered on 3 April, 2025 and a week later, Netflix announced that there will be second season of the show coming soon.